amit04raj/azure-cloud-security-operations/README.md

 This project takes the same Utility Hub application used in the earlier portfolio projects and adds an operational

-security layer for observing application behavior, detecting failures, investigating incidents, and responding
+security layer for observing application behaviour, detecting failures, investigating incidents, and responding

 through Azure Monitor.